Diet & Weight Loss

 Flavored soy milk

 If you’re considering buying soy milk you’re off to a great start; this beverage is low in cholesterol and high in potassium and protein.
 But if, instead of plain soy milk, you choose the chocolate or vanilla version, you’re taking a big step back.
 “They add so much sugar and unnecessary calories,” says Shape.com.
 “Save the flavored soy milks for the occasional dessert and choose unsweetened or plain varieties for your everyday drinking instead.”
-These are 10 foods that used to be bad for you but now aren’t.
+Confused about which foods are nutritious?
+Find out which 10 foods used to be bad for you but now aren’t.

 Although this snack conjures images of hiking and nature, it’s not always the best choice.
 “Granola definitely has a health halo around it that makes you think, ‘Oh I’m eating granola, I’m being good!’” says Planells.
 But this snack carries the twin pitfalls of portion size problems and added sweetness.
 “Granola is usually sweetened, so you’re getting extra sugar in the mix,” Planells points out.
 “It’s more decadent than having plain cereal, such as oatmeal.
 So if you do eat granola, either go for the unsweetened variety or be mindful of your portions.”

 Reduced-fat peanut butter